minchao/smsender/README.md

 Need another provider?
 Just implement the [Provider](https://github.com/minchao/smsender/blob/master/smsender/model/provider.go) interface.

-## Matching Routes
+## Routing

-Route can be define a phone number pattern to be matched with provider.
+Route can be define a regexp phone number pattern to be matched with provider.

 ## RESTful API

 The API document is written in YAML and found in the [smsender-openapi.yaml](https://github.com/minchao/smsender/blob/master/smsender-openapi.yaml).
 You can use the [Swagger Editor](http://editor.swagger.io/) to open the document.

+## Admin Console UI

+The Console UI allows you to manage routes and monitor messages.

 ## License